django-getpaid/django-getpaid/docs/source/installation.rst

 Gettings source code
 --------------------

-Source code of first stable version will be available on pypi.
+The source code of the first stable version will be available on pypi.

 For now you can download development version from: https://github.com/cypreess/django-getpaid.git